 When you experience pain

 Do not train for the next few days.
 Let the joint rest for proper healing.
-Do apply ice on the injured shoulder.
+Do apply an ice wrap on the injured shoulder.
 Keep doing this for a couple of weeks.
 Shoulder ice wraps will come in handy.
 If you experience pain while moving the shoulder, consult a physician.
-Severe, sharp pain must always be dealt with by a doctor.
+A doctor must always deal with severe, sharp pain.

-2. Stiffness in the shoulder making normal movements difficult.
+- Stiffness in the shoulder, making regular movements difficult.

-3. Pain that hinders you from performing normal activities that are part of your day-to-day routine.
+- Pain hinders you from performing normal activities that are part of your daily routine.

-If any of the above symptoms are there, discontinue the discomfort causing movements.
+If any of the above symptoms exist, discontinue the discomfort-causing movements.
 Resting the shoulder may not allow a full recovery.
 A trip to the physician is recommended.
-Remember that repetition or overuse injuries are common causes of pain in the shoulders.
+Remember that repetition or overuse injuries are common causes of shoulder pain.
 Continuing with the pain-causing activity will worsen it over time.

 Exercises for better recovery

-Some exercises allow a speedy recovery while building strength without increasing the irritation.
+Some exercises allow a speedy recovery while building strength without increasing irritation.

-2. Wall Push-Ups- This is great for building strength and stabilizing your shoulder.
+- Wall Push-Ups- This is great for building strength and stabilizing your shoulder.
 Try to move deep into the push-up without putting strain on your shoulders.
 Slowly work deeper into the movement.
-When your strength starts increasing, move the push-ups to tabletops, countertops, and other lower surfaces.
+When you have more strength, move the push-ups to tabletops, countertops, and other lower surfaces.

-4. Stretching- A thorough stretching will help you maintain movement in your joint making it easier to eventually get back to your day-to-day activities.
+- Stretching- A thorough stretching will help you maintain movement in your joints, making it easier to get back to your day-to-day activities.

 Returning to regular practice

 When you finally return to regular practice or game schedule, you need to keep certain things in mind.
-Do not lift the heaviest weights or do maximum reps the first day itself.
+Please do not lift the heaviest weights or do maximum reps on the first day.
 Increase your intensity gradually.
 Stretch carefully before as well as after each practice.
 Both dynamic and static stretches are crucial to ensure proper mobility.
 Keep using shoulder ice wraps as needed.